Kostant relation in filtered randomized benchmarking for passive bosonic devices: Decomposition of the tensor product symmetric irrep and its dual

 We outline the diagrammatic method for identifying the dual irrep of a given irrep \(\lambda\).
 This is a specific case within the general algorithm.
 To find the dual irreducible representation from the tableau, first embed it into an \(m\times m\) grid of unlabeled boxes.
 The boxes representing the original partition are labeled lambda.
 Below these, label the boxes by \(\lambda^{*}\).
 The final shape corresponds to the label.
 Below, we present the case for the SU(3) irrep labeled \((2,0,0)\).

-The decomposition of the representation \(\lambda\otimes\lambda^{*}\) can be articulated in multiple manners.
-To broaden the spectrum of options, we delineate a solution that is less elaborate than the the one offered in the original scheme~\cite{mirko2025}.
+The decomposition of the representation \(\lambda\otimes\lambda^{*}\) can be carried out in many ways.
+To add a novel approach, we delineate a solution that is less elaborate than the one offered in the original scheme~\cite{mirko2025}.
 We note that Pieri's formula is a less general result compared to the Richardson-Littlewood formula; however, it suffices to describe the reduction.
 This formula is employed due to the isomorphism that exists between irreps of the unitary group and symmetric polynomials~\cite{Fulton1996}.

 Within the context of irreps of SU(\(m\)), each irrep \(\mu\) is isomorphic to a symmetric polynomial \(s_\mu\), which are not to be confused with the coefficients in Eq.~\eqref{eq:coefficients-s}.
 Pieri's formula states that